z0w0/helm/guide/colors.md

 a 64-bit floating point value.
 This has an advantage over the regular way of representing RGBA colors (with each component being represented as a single byte) because it allows a higher range of colors to be composed.
-Unfortunately this higher range of colours is still clamped to a 32-bit color when being rendered to the screen, but it is still incredibly useful for accurately calculating things such as complementary colors, averaging colors, etc.
+Unfortunately this higher range of colors is still clamped to a 32-bit color when being rendered to the screen, but it is still incredibly useful for accurately calculating things such as complementary colors, averaging colors, etc.

-To create colours you can use the following functions as explained in the [*FRP.Helm.Color* documentation](http://hackage.haskell.org/packages/archive/helm/latest/doc/html/FRP-Helm-Color.html):
+To create colors you can use the following functions as explained in the [*FRP.Helm.Color* documentation](http://hackage.haskell.org/packages/archive/helm/latest/doc/html/FRP-Helm-Color.html):

 {% highlight haskell %}